chenanchien/csx/README.md

 # csx
 all files related to the data science class

+HW0: crawler to collect UDN news

+HW1: analysis of the tv news broadcast of 2018 election of mayor of Kaoshung

+HW2: sentiment analysis of movie comments with randomforest and K-means

 week1:
 find out that I had a Github, and make a crawler(at first, trying to get the data from CNN, however, after about three hours of dubugging, finally found out that CNN is not allowed to be crawled)